The Greatest “Secret” of Success

 b. not sure of what to do.

-7. If we will act on every opportunity,
+7. However, if we will act on every opportunity,

 a. we may not do it right, but we will get better with time.